MyreMylar/pygame_gui/docs/source/layout_guide.rst

              anchors={'left': 'right',
                       'right': 'left'})

-Nor, the similar inversion for 'top' and 'bottom'.
-Currently the 'center' anchor can only be set to anchor to 'center', and likewise with 'centerx' and 'centery'.
+Nor the similar inversion for 'top' and 'bottom'.
+Currently, the 'center' anchor can only be set to anchor to 'center', and likewise with 'centerx' and 'centery'.
 These restrictions were made cleared in Version 0.6.5.

 Anchor targets